-Gastro infections and STIs can also be panel tested, as Table 2 demonstrates. it avoids the purchase (and manufacture) of multiple tests, more informed decisions can be made, and it gives greater confidence in identifying causes of illness.
+Gastro infections and STIs can also be panel tested, as Table 2 demonstrates.
+The advantages of this approach are clear; it avoids the purchase (and manufacture) of multiple tests, more informed decisions can be made, and it gives greater confidence in identifying causes of illness.